Lion’s Mane Mushroom Benefits

 Learning more about the potential benefits of medicinal mushrooms can help you determine whether these fungi may be worth incorporating into your diet.

-Let’s dig a little deeper into these claims to decipher the truth from fiction about the Lion’s Mane mushroom.
+Let’s dig a little deeper into these claims to separate fact from fiction about the lion’s mane mushroom.

 What Is Lion’s Mane?

 Lion’s mane (Hericium erinaceus) is also known as monkey’s head, bearded hedgehog, bearded tooth, hou tou gu, yamabushitake, or pom-pom mushrooms.
 They are large, globe-shaped mushrooms with a shaggy texture that resembles a lion’s mane.

 These mushrooms grow on forest trees in the wild and are native to North America, Europe, Asia, and Canada.
 Lion’s mane mushroom is known for its many health and wellness benefits, including libido support.

 Kroma Wellness Spicy Passion Latte contains lion’s mane alongside other superfood ingredients for the ultimate sexual support.

 What Are the Health Benefits of Lion’s Mane?